vtu-datatools/rrchackathon/README.md

 <h3>Description:</h3>
 <p>An event for local programmers and hacktivists to get involved in the fight for Real Rent Control.</p><br/>
-<p>Vancouver Tenants Union and Populous Map, with the support of the more progressive municipal parties(COPE and One City), invite coders of all kinds to come together to help build an open source resource for accurately tracking rental data across our city.</p>
+<p><a href="https://www.vancouvertenantsunion.ca/">Vancouver Tenants Union</a> and <a href="https://populousmap.com/">Populous Map</a> join with the support of the more progressive municipal parties running in the Vancouver City Election on Oct.
+20th.
+They invite coders of all kinds to come together to build an open source resource for accurately tracking rental data across our city.</p>

 <h3>Goals:</h3>
 <ul>